3d-gussner/Prusa-Firmware/tools/README.md

 # Host debugging tools for Prusa MK3 firmware

-Most of the tools require python 3 and assume an Unix environment.
+Most of the tools require python 3 and assume an Unix/Linux environment.

 ## EEPROM analysis